hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>If
-it is true that by 2021, as Ericsson's forecasts will support, we will have 1.5 billion Internet of Things devices with cellular connectivity, most of which with 5G solutions, a new business will open for mobile operators huge linked to the data collection first, to the data communication and, not least to the analytics data associated with the IoT.</p>
+<p>If it is true that by 2021, as Ericsson's forecasts support, we will have 1.5 billion Internet of Things devices with cellular connectivity, most of which with 5G solutions, new business will open for mobile operators linked to initial data collection, then to the data communication and, not least to the analytics data associated with the IoT.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The
-connected devices increase and the data produced increases.
-Unfortunately, in the face of a scenario that increases business and wealth opportunities, threats will also increase, which will also bring a security problem in general and the security associated with the protection of personal data.</p>
+<p>As connected devices increases, the data produced increases.
+Unfortunately, in the face of scenarios that increase business and wealth opportunities, threats will also increase, which will also bring about general security problems and the security associated with the protection of personal data.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->